saifnoorprottoy/Saptiotemporal-DB-readings/README.md

 # Readings in Spatio-Temporal Database Design

-My collected readings in Spatio-Temporal Database design.Most of the readings are research papers which were published in various venues.
+My collected readings in Spatio-Temporal Database design.Most of the readings are research papers from various conferences.

 Wikipedia article on [Spatiotemporal Database] (https://en.wikipedia.org/wiki/Spatiotemporal_database)